ftCLI/FoundryTools-CLI/README.md

 **Options**:

     -upm INTEGER                  New UPM value  [default: 1000] -out, --output-dir DIRECTORY  Specify the directory where output files are to be saved.
 If output_dir doesn't exist, will be created.
+If not specified, files are saved to the same folder.
+    --recalc-timestamp            Keep the original font 'modified' timestamp (head.modified) or set it to current time.
+By default, original timestamp is kept.
+    --no-overwrite                Overwrite existing output files or save them to a new file (numbers are appended at the end of file name).
+By default, files are overwritten.
+    --help                        Show this message and exit.

+### ftcli utils set-revision

+Sets `[head].fontRevision` and `CFF.cff.topDictIndex[0]`.version values.

+Optionally, also nameID 3 (Unique identifier) and nameID 5 (Version string) can be recalculated by using --unique-identifier and --version-string options.
+Even if Unique identifier and Version string should be changed according to the new version, they are optional to leave control to the user, who could choose to set those names manually with `ftcli name set-name` or `ftcli name find replace` commands.

+**Usage**:

+    ftcli utils set-revision [OPTIONS] INPUT_PATH

+**Options**:

+    -major INTEGER RANGE          Major version  [0<=x<=999]
+    -minor INTEGER RANGE          Minor version  [0<=x<=999]
+    -ui, --unique-identifier      Recalculates nameID 3 (Unique identifier) -vs, --version-string         Recalculates nameID 5 (version string) -out, --output-dir DIRECTORY  Specify the directory where output files are to be saved.
+If output_dir doesn't exist, will be created.
 If not specified, files are saved